llakeTuk/simple-tasks-with-lists/README.md

 list_6 - returns division of max number on length of list list_7 - sorts list of numbers in ascending order list_8 - list of string element.
-Find longest element and adjust other elements with '_'
+Find longest element and adjust other elements with '_' list_9 - counts possible number of molecules from sum of atoms